karakalo/lumen/doc/narrative-lumen.markdown

   [the netpbm image formats][netpbm].
 While they're widely recognized, they're not sufficient, and more formats will be added "soon".
 Near-term plans are for PNG, JPG, and BMP, at least.
 Probably won't ever add GIF, or PAM, or ASCII netpbm.
-Things like TIFF and Targa and FITS so on will be determined by demand.
+Things like TIFF and Targa and FITS and so on will be determined by demand.

 But even with those limitations, it's still useful.
 It accepts a pathname,